opengisch/QField-docs/documentation/reference/qfieldcloud/secrets.en.md

 # Secrets

-Secrets are settings that are securely stored in an encrypted way.
-Project's jobs will automatically have access to their secrets.
+Secrets are Project settings that are securely stored in an encrypted way.
+Jobs will automatically have access to project's secrets.

 There are two types of secrets in QFieldCloud:

 - **environment variables** - Environment variables will be available to QGIS while your project jobs are running.
 - **pg_service configurations** - Adding a PostgreSQL/PostGIS connection as defined in the `pg_service.conf` configuration file.

-!!! note
-    Once added, a secret can only be removed, but cannot be edited.

 !!! warning
     QFieldCloud makes sure your credentials are stored in a secured and encrypted manner.
 Nevertheless, we advice our users to use roles with the least privileges in shared environments to prevent potential leakage.